Nonrelativistic versus relativistic quantum scars in billiard systems: Nonrelativistic and Relativistic Quantum Billiards

-The starting point of the arclength parameter $s$ is chosen at the center point of the left semicircular part of the boundary of the stadium and increases counterclockwise.
-For the BBOs ${\rm H}_m(s,p)$ is peaked at $p=0$ at the $s$ values of the stripes observed in Figs.~\ref{Mom_QB} and~\ref{Mom_NB} a).
-For the diameter orbit it is peaked at $p=0$ at the points of impact at $s=0,\mathcal{L}/2$.
-For intensity distributions localized along edge orbits it is nonzero in the regions of the semicircular parts at $\vert p\vert\simeq 1$, as is the case for whispering-gallery modes.
 Thus, the features of the Husimi functions are clearly distinct for the different types of periodic orbits shown in~\reffig{Scars}.
 We, actually used a combination of the Husimi functions, momentum distributions and their participation numbers to identify wave functions and spinor funcions localized along BBOs, almost BBOs, bow-tie like orbits and edge orbits.
 In the latter case we did not distinguish between egde states of the type ~\reffig{Scars} (f) and whispering-gallery mode like edge orbits which evolve along the whole boundary.
 These are marked by red and blue dots and orange crosses in~\reffig{IPR_Mom_QB_NB}, respectively.